How Foot Problems Can Cause Pelvic Floor Issues

 How can physical therapy help?

-What may seem like a simple foot issue could be the missing piece in your journey to resolving chronic pelvic floor dysfunction.
-A comprehensive physical therapy evaluation — one that looks at foot mechanics, posture, and movement patterns — can uncover hidden contributors and unlock lasting relief.
+What may seem like a simple foot issue could be the missing piece in resolving chronic pelvic floor dysfunction.
+A comprehensive physical therapy evaluation goes beyond just looking at where it hurts.

 Take the first step — literally!

 If you’re experiencing foot pain, pelvic discomfort, or both, don’t ignore the signs.
-Whether it’s heel pain or pelvic pain or pressure, a whole-body approach through physical therapy could be your most powerful step toward feeling better — from the ground up.
+Whether it’s heel pain or pelvic pain or pressure, a whole-body approach through physical therapy could be your most powerful step toward feeling better.

 Blog Posts You May Be Interested In